Setting the Standard

 This Charter states the standards of service you can expect us to provide for you.

 The Australian War Memorial is committed to commemorating in a fitting and dignified fashion the sacrifice of Australians who have died in war or on operational service and those who have served our nation in times of conflict.

-We want to assist all our visitors to understand the Australian experience of war and its enduring impact on Australian society.
+We want to lead the remembrance and understanding of Australia’s wartime experience.
 Our outreach programs seek to engage all members of the Australian community.